geothermaldev/Apatite/docs/SETUP.md

 # Setup

-Basil was created to run off your file system!
+Apatite was created to run off your file system!
 This means that instead of opening a URL to a hosted server you open a link to a local file.
 This does mean that mobile browsers might not work as expected.
 You can also try to host this online but this hasn't been tested and may not work properly.

 ## Downloading

 Download the project as a ZIP file and unzip the files to your desired location.
 Make sure all the files are in the same order!
 Otherwise things might break.
-We recommend using a folder like `Download/Basil` or `Download/Static/Basil` to keep things organized!
+We recommend using a folder like `Download/Apatite` or `Download/Static/Apatite` to keep things organized!

 ## Configuring